-Students gain direct, hands-on experience of the planning and construction process, enhancing and broadening their range of skills, and developing their confidence through dealing with stakeholders and construction professionals.
+Students gained direct, hands-on experience of the planning and construction process, enhancing and broadening their range of skills, and developing their confidence through dealing with stakeholders and construction professionals.

-As a first step we developed a 1:1 prototype, which is currently situated at the rear podium at our Marylebone Campus.
-The design is based on a triangular modular system and two alternating modules have been built with students’ help in collaboration with Mervyn Rodrigues Associates, Jan Kattein Architects and BloQs.
+The 1:1 prototype is based on a triangular modular system and two alternating modules have been built with students’ help in collaboration with Mervyn Rodrigues Associates, Jan Kattein Architects and BloQs.
 The prototype includes a lightweight translucent polycarbonate roof to protect from rain and will be used to experiment innovative cladding solutions including ideas of upcycling and developing co-creation methodologies with the local community.

 Live projects provide a deeper understanding of the complex relationships between spatial, political, financial and social factors in connection with our lived urban experience.
 There is the possibility for practical and tangible outcomes, which can be communicated to a wide range of audiences in an engaging way.
 Live Projects promote an understanding of complex relationships of stakeholders and introduce novel ways of practice whilst being useful, applied and with specific project outcomes.